 business office(s) or suite, land, farm, or merely

-an inside or outside space to park a vehicle, or
+an inside or outside space to park a vehicle, or store

-areas such as off-street parking, basement or attic storage,
+as off-street parking, basement or attic storage,

-laundry facility, pool, roof deck, balconies,
+laundry facility, pool, roof deck, balconies, etc.

-The term of the rental may be for a night (e.g.,
+The term of the rental may be for a night (e.g., a

-be statutory provisions requiring registration of any
+statutory provisions requiring registration of any

 rental that could extend for more than a specified

 number of years (e.g., seven) in order to be enforceable